jeffreytse/jekyll-jeffreytse-blog/_posts/2021-04-09-the-alternative-expressions-in-english.md

 - In the end
   - At last
   - Ultimately

-- You should try it
-  - Give it a shot

 - I slept very well
   - I slept like a baby